 Fund balance is classified in five categories: Nonspendable, Restricted, Committed, Assigned, and Unassigned.
 Nonspendable fund balances include amounts that are not in spendable form or are legally required to remain intact.
 Restricted fund balances include amounts that have external restrictions by either grantors, debt covenants, laws, or other governments.
-Committed fund balances include amounts that are committed to a specific purpose by the Board of Directors.
-Assigned fund balances include amounts that are constrained by limitations resulting from intended uses as established by the Board of Directors.
-Unassigned fund balance includes amounts that have not been assigned to any purpose.
-Unless specifically designated otherwise, fund expenditures and encumbrances are from restricted fund balance to the extent of restricted fund balance revenue, followed by committed fund balance, assigned fund balance, and unassigned fund balance, respectively.
+Committed fund balances include amounts that are constrained by limitations resulting from intended uses as established by the Board of Directors.
+Unassigned fund balance include amounts that are constrained by limitations resulting from intended uses any purpose.
+Unless specifically designated otherwise, fund expenditures and encumbrances are from restricted fund balance, and unassigned fund balance, respectively.

-Below are the fund balance classifications for the governmental funds at June 30, 2023:
+Below are the fund balance classifications for the governmental funds at June 30, 2024:

-General Other Other Total
+General Other Total

 Fund Govern mental Funds Gove rnmental Funds

-Fund Balances
+Fund Balances Unassigned

-Unassigned

-Other \$ 1,796,370 \$ - \$ 1,796,370
+Other \$ 1,912,604 \$ - \$ 1,912,604

-Total Fund Balances \$ 1,796,370 \$ - \$ 1,796,370
+Total Fund Balances \$ 1,912,604 \$ - \$ 1,912,604